 Listed below are some of the locations and subject matter I hope to work with.
 However, with a trip this big it is difficult to say how factors such as weather and time constraints will affect the list.
 Of course I am always open to suggestions for locations and subject matter you have interest in seeing.
 Feel free to contact me through email, texts or FB Messenger.

-General Locations: Purcell Mountains British Columbia: Bugaboos, Jumbo Pass
+Purcell Mountains British Columbia: Bugaboos, Jumbo Pass

 Ohio: Hocking Hills Region